 We had two 25ths of November and two Thursdays in the same week owing to our having crossed the 180th degree of longitude of course this makes me a day older tho' not 24 hours however I shall not change my birthday.
 Captain Ross is going to give us the days pay but I know we'll have it taken away again.

-We could not go to Chatham Island as the weather was so thick and foggy and it was blowing hard; we passed within a quarter of a mile of some breakers that be off it called the [word indecipherable] It was fortunate that it was daylight when we passed them for they must be placed considerably out in their longitude for by our reckoning we were well clear of all dangers, had it been night we might have visited Chatham Island in a manner not altogether agreeable.
+We could not go to Chatham Island as the weather was so thick and foggy and it was blowing hard; we passed within a quarter of a mile of some breakers that be off it called the Sisters.
+It was fortunate that it was daylight when we passed them for they must be placed considerably out in their longitude for by our reckoning we were well clear of all dangers, had it been night we might have visited Chatham Island in a manner not altogether agreeable.
 We passed this Island on the 30th.
 Our object was next to steer as far as 150 degrees W and then proceed to the Southward in that parallel.
 About the 10th and 11th Dec. it became sensibly colder and after the warm weather at New Zealand we felt cold with the temperature at 35 degree and began to wear thicker clothing.
 We now had light but fair winds and very foggy which kept us constantly beating Gongs, firing Musquets and ringing the bell to keep company with the Erebus on the 18th we went in latitude 58 degrees and congratulated ourselves on having made such progress and anticipated such things; in fact what we did last season was to be nothing to it; the next day we fell in with the first Ice consisting of large bergs.
 We entered Pack Ice at 4 in the morning of the 18th in Latitude 63 degrees which is much to the northward of where we entered it last year in this Latitude then we had a clear sea and heavy gales which stove some of our boats; the weather was now beautiful but cold, the temperature being below freezing point.
 We were now completely threading the needle amongst the Ice which scraping along the ship's sides kept up a continual noise like distant thunder

 The next important event that happened was on the 19th when the Cat presented us with 3 very fine kittens we made a bed of furs for them as the berth for it was very cold for them such an event as that you may think nothing of but to us it was a great day.
 Ross who was on board the next day